 Program Dates, Time and Location

-- Jacob H. Carruthers Center for Inner City Studies, 700 E. Oakwood Blvd., Chicago, IL
+- Location: Jacob H. Carruthers Center for Inner City Studies, 700 E Oakwood Blvd, Chicago, Illinois 60653

-Priority eligibility for first time first-year students admitted for Fall 2020, and continuing first year students and transfer students with less than 30 credit hours.
-Students must be interested in exploring careers urban health and wellness occupations and major in community health, inner city studies, social work or related field.
+Priority eligibility for first-time first-year students admitted for Spring and Fall 2022, and continuing first year students and transfer students with less than 30 credit hours.
+Students must be interested in exploring careers in urban health and wellness occupations and major in community health, urban community studies, social work or related field.

 The Urban Health and Wellness Summer Immersion Program will help you: